kdrag0n/android12-extensions/README.md

 # Android 12 Extensions

 This is a Magisk module that enables hidden features on preview versions of Android 12.
-It also includes a clean settings interface for customizing the list of features to enable and applying changes live, without rebooting.
+It also includes a clean settings app for customizing the list of features to enable and applying changes live, without rebooting.

 <img src="https://user-images.githubusercontent.com/7930239/113441957-ff78ef00-93a3-11eb-862e-ba9187d73363.png" alt="Screenshot of configuration app with changes pending" width="288" height="608"> <img src="https://user-images.githubusercontent.com/7930239/113441959-00118580-93a4-11eb-9abd-313613972f16.png" alt="Screenshot of more configuration options, with dark mode enabled" width="288" height="608">